 Even when it feels hard, or you feel like you failed.
 Keep going — high five yourself for trying.
 And then try again!

 Are you ready to enjoy the warm spring weather?
-Rock through your April budget so you can enjoy April when it arrives!
+Rock through your April budget so you can savour April when it arrives!

 April Fools Day

 If you are a family of pranksters, you might want to add a budget line for this!
 Or do some research to surprise your friends and family with a FREE prank this year, if you are trimming your budget to pay off debt!